-- The focus is on reducing risk by producing a new 'iteration' of the software in a short period of time (~1 - 4 weeks). - The project is then evaluated. - The emphasis is on real time and face-to-face communication between developers over written documentation. - Everyone associated with the project is brought together: developers, software testers, project managers and end users. - Benefit: reduced development time with fewer misunderstandings. - Contrast with traditional development: formal processes are followed such as heavily documenting program code. - The code is written by a programmer. - Documentation is the way that others understand how the code works. - The client may be periodically be asked to "sign-off" on the software.
+- The focus is on reducing risk by producing a new iteration/version of the software in a short period of time (~1 - 4 weeks). - The project is then evaluated. - The emphasis is on real time and face-to-face communication between developers over written documentation. - Everyone associated with the project is brought together: developers, software testers, project managers and end users. - Benefit: reduced development time with fewer misunderstandings. - Contrast with traditional development: formal processes are followed such as heavily documenting program code. - Versions are produced less frequently than with the agile approach. - Documentation is the way that others understand how the code works. - The client may be periodically be asked to "sign-off" on the software.